Alma Thorpe: Recognition

 For all of her hard work in the Aboriginal community she was made a lifetime member of the Aborigines Advancement League.

 Personal life and family

-Thorpe had seven children with her husband, and later fostered two more on her own.
+Thorpe had seven children with her husband and later fostered two more on her own.

 Her daughter Marjorie Thorpe was a commissioner on the Stolen Generations inquiry that produced the Bringing Them Home report, and later a member of the Council for Aboriginal Reconciliation, and a preselected Australian Greens federal candidate for the electorate of Gippsland.
+Before that, she was coordinator of SNAICC and director of the Victorian Aboriginal Child Care Agency.

 Marjorie's daughter Lidia Thorpe became the first Indigenous woman elected to the Parliament of Victoria in 2018, and the first Victorian Aboriginal Senator in 2020.